By Eric Brandt

-We’ve logged hundreds of hours driving and evaluating this generation of subcompact luxury SUVs, including the Lexus UX.
+We’ve spent hundreds of hours driving and evaluating this generation of luxury subcompact SUVs, including the Lexus UX.

 MSRP | KBB Fair Purchase Price (national avg.) | |||

-The Lexus UX is among the class leaders in resale value, with Lexus being a multiple winner of our Best Resale Value Award in the luxury sector.
-Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on your next car purchase.
+Before buying a UX, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
+The Lexus UX is the reigning champ in its segment for our Best Resale Value Award; it holds its value better than any other subcompact luxury SUV.
+Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

 Lexus Safety System+ 3.0